Inf1n1ty0/PositronWiki/Printers/Positron/Getting-Started.md

 The LDO Assembly guide will walk you through the assembly of the printer:
 [https://www.ldomotion.com/p/assembly/Positron-V32](https://www.ldomotion.com/p/assembly/Positron-V32)
 # Klipper Firmware
-After the printer has been assembled please update the configs before starting a test print or tuning.
+After the printer has been assembled, please update the configs before starting a test print or tuning.
 [Positron Config Github](https://github.com/Positron3D/PositronConfig)
 # Known Issues

 Please check the [Known Issues on our Discord](https://discord.com/channels/994721150804443266/1065682739195559956) for notices for information on issues with the assembly process and potential fixes.